 - Jumps are green.

-Selecting a component in the Game Outline or Component Editor will update Component Properties with representative options.
+Selecting a element in the World Outline or Element Composer will update Element Properties with representative options.

-Aside from title, components possess different features, settings and relationships.
+Aside from title, elements possess different features, settings and relationships.
 In the following image, you'll notice that we've selected the

-Based on our current selection, Component Properties displays what we can manage in this selected hierarchy.
+Based on our current selection, Element Properties displays what we can manage in this selected hierarchy.

-The next guide on Game Components will cover the properties of each component type in detail.
+The next guide on World Elements will cover the properties of each element type in detail.